Attentive multilayer fusion for vision transformers: Experiments

-{\bf Training Objective.} To handle class imbalance, we apply a weighted cross-entropy loss~\citep{aurelio_learning_2019}, where the loss for each class is inversely weighted by its sample.
-This weighting scheme balances learning across minority and majority classes. \rebuttal{To reduce overfitting in the probing module, we apply standard regularization techniques including attention dropout, weight decay, and light jittering of intermediate representations (see Appx.~\ref{app:implementation-details})}.
+\paragraph{Training Objective.} To handle class imbalance, we apply a weighted cross-entropy loss~\citep{aurelio_learning_2019}, where the loss for each class is inversely weighted by its number of samples.
+This weighting scheme balances learning across minority and majority classes.
+To reduce overfitting in the probing module, we apply standard regularization techniques including attention dropout, weight decay, and light jittering of intermediate representations (see Appx.~\ref{app:implementation-details}).

-{\bf Evaluation Metric.} We evaluate model performance using top-1 balanced accuracy on the respective test sets.
+\paragraph{Evaluation Metric.} We evaluate model performance using top-1 balanced accuracy on the respective test sets.
 To enable an intuitive comparison of performances across datasets, we report the absolute accuracy gain (in percentage points [pp]) of each method over the standard linear probe \CLS baseline:

 which is positive if the method outperforms the baseline.
 A single run is reported for each experiment, as preliminary tests indicate small variance across runs with different random seeds (see Appx.~\ref{app:stability-seeds}).